andrew/ultimate-awesome/README.md

 - [awesome-communities-and-events-tech-brazil](https://github.com/codecon-dev/awesome-communities-and-events-tech-brazil) - Uma curadoria de comunidades e eventos tech incríveis para você participar.
 - [awesome-aws-workshops](https://github.com/dgomesbr/awesome-aws-workshops) - (Unofficial) curated list of awesome workshops found around in the internet.
 As we all have been there, finding that workshop that you have just attended shouldn't be hard.
 The idea is to provide an easy central repository, in a collaborative way.
 - [awesome-vision-and-language](https://github.com/sangminwoo/awesome-vision-and-language) - A curated list of awesome vision and language resources (still under construction. stay tuned!).
+- [awesome-appimage](https://github.com/AppImage/awesome-appimage) - Lovingly crafted AppImage tools and resources .
 - [awesome-appimage](https://github.com/AppImageCommunity/awesome-appimage) - Lovingly crafted AppImage tools and resources .
 - [awesome-msr](https://github.com/dspinellis/awesome-msr) - A curated repository of software engineering repository mining data sets.
-- [machine-learning-resources](https://github.com/datascienceid/machine-learning-resources) - A curated list of awesome machine learning frameworks, libraries, courses, books and many more.
 - [awesome-privacy-chinese](https://github.com/international-explore/awesome-privacy-chinese) - [WIP]国内隐私合规技术交流.
 - [awesome-java8](https://github.com/tedyoung/awesome-java8) - Curated list of useful, if not amazing, resources that take advantage of Java 8 and "Modern Java" thinking.
 - [awesome-state-of-depth-completion](https://github.com/alexklwong/awesome-state-of-depth-completion) - Current state of supervised and unsupervised depth completion methods.